Why are Neonicotinoids dangerous?

 * Neonics are systemic pesticides, meaning they cannot be washed off and the entire plant becomes toxic, including the pollen and nectar.

-* Neonics are water soluble, meaning they percolate into ground water and then into our rivers and streams, affecting soil life, aquatic ecosystems, not to mention our drinking water.
+* Neonics are water soluble, meaning they percolate into ground water and then into our rivers and streams, affecting soil life as well as aquatic ecosystems, not to mention our drinking water.

-* Neonics are one of the most commonly used insecticides in the world, affecting honey bees, wild bees, hummingbirds, and people.
+* Neonics are the most commonly used insecticides in the world, affecting bees, hummingbirds, birds, beneficial insects, fish and aquatic organisms, and people.

 The evidence against neonicotinoids continues to pile up, just like dead bees.
 This article in National Geographic explains that U.S. agriculture is now 48 times deadlier for insects than it was 25 years ago, in large part because of the extensive use of neonics on farms all across the country.